 Critical Alarms will always shutoff the chiller and Critical Alarms that do not require external intervention may attempt to auto-clear once conditions return to normal (Pressure and Temperature Alarms).
 Auto-cleared Critical Alarms will be yellow and will be displayed as warnings unless there has been 3 within the hour.
-After 3 alarms occur within the hour, the Critical Alarm will be displayed as a Critical Alarm by being indicated in Red on the HMI and will prevent the chiller from running until manually cleared via the HMI or BAS/SiteLine.
-Critical Alarms that require external intervention (Communication and Sensor Alarms) will immediately show up as Red Alarms on the HMI and prevent the chiller from running until manually cleared cleared via the HMI or BAS/SiteLine, after the condition has been resolved.
+After 3 alarms occur within the hour, the Critical Alarm will be displayed as a Critical Alarm by being indicated in Red on the HMI and will prevent the chiller from running until manually cleared at the HMI or via the BAS.
+Critical Alarms that require external intervention (Communication and Sensor Alarms) will immediately show up as Red Alarms on the HMI and prevent the chiller from running until manually cleared at the HMI or via the BAS, after the condition has been resolved.